1. Overview

 - The workload requests a general Google access token for the

-- The workload uses the service account access token to use a
+. - The workload uses the service account access token associated with

 bucket. - The workload performs an operation on that data.